Somali 2 (PG)

 Scope and syllabus

-The course provides teaching and learning of intermediate level Somali language with emphasis on practical written and spoken Somali.
-The course covers complex points of sentence structure and how these fit into discourse structure, particularly with reference to focus.
+This module provides teaching and learning of intermediate level Somali language with emphasis on practical written and spoken Somali.
+It covers complex points of sentence structure and how these fit into discourse structure, particularly with reference to focus.
 Communicative practice and structural knowledge is established through reading and discussing a variety of Somali texts dealing with different topics and of different length and complexity.

-The course provides students with intermediate knowledge of Somali and practice of using Somali in a variety of everyday and more specialised situations, including the understanding and expression of opinions and different points of view.
-It allows students to interact with Somali speakers in Somali and to use original Somali language sources within the level covered in the course.
+This module provides students with intermediate knowledge of Somali and practice of using Somali in a variety of everyday and more specialised situations, including the understanding and expression of opinions and different points of view.
+It allows students to interact with Somali speakers in Somali and to use original Somali language sources within the level covered in the module.
 This provides students with a basis to approach research topics relating to Somali language as well as Somali culture, history and society.

 A series of special PG lectures with associated seminars structured around the six themes Structure, Texts, Identity, Society, Translation and Transformation (provided for PG students studying different languages) introduces students to general questions of the role of language in language-based scholarship and research and provides them with the critical and methodological skills to relate their language acquisition to the thematic aspects of the studies.